wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-mysql-windows-server-2008r2.md

 # Install MySQL on a virtual machine created with the classic deployment model running Windows Server 2012 R2

-> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
+> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
 This article covers using the classic deployment model.
-Microsoft recommends that most new deployments use the Resource Manager model.
+Azure recommends that most new deployments use the Resource Manager model.

 [MySQL](http://www.mysql.com) is a popular open source, SQL database.
 Using the [Azure classic portal](http://manage.windowsazure.cn), you can create a virtual machine running Windows Server 2012 R2 from the Image Gallery.
 You can then install and configure it as a MySQL Server.

-For instructions on installing MySQL on Linux, refer to: [How to install MySQL on Azure](/documentation/articles/virtual-machines-linux-install-mysql).
+For instructions on installing MySQL on Linux, refer to: [How to install MySQL on Azure](/documentation/articles/virtual-machines-linux-mysql-install/).

 This tutorial shows you how to: